Julie Cart

 While attending Arizona State University, she was a track and field athlete.
 She held the ninth all-time record in the discus throw in 1980, and won the women's championship at the 1976 Intermountain Conference Championships; she also made the U.S. Olympic trials.

 Education and background

 Cart began showing an interest in writing during her high school years when she was editor of the school newspaper.
 At the same time, she was writing news briefs as an unpaid student for her local paper.

 Cart graduated from Arizona State University, with a B.S., in Journalism, in 1980.
 She attended on an athletic scholarship and was one of the first women's conference champion's in Arizona State's track and field history, winning the 1976 Intermountain Conference Championships for the discus throw.
 Cart held the university's 9th all-time discus throw record in 1980, at 52.04 meters.
 Cart was inducted into the Cronkite School Alumni Hall of Fame in 1988.

-She's married to an Australian journalist, who she met in Melbourne, at the Australian Open.
+She is married to an Australian journalist, whom she met in Melbourne at the Australian Open.